-Port Augusta also hosts the Wadlata Outback Centre and the Australian Arid Lands Botanic Garden that attract over 500,000 visitors every year.
+Port Augusta also hosts the Wadlata Outback Centre and the Australian Arid Lands Botanic Garden which attract over 500,000 visitors every year.

 The Rocks, Sydney, New South Wales, Australia

-The Rocks, the famous tourist precinct and historic area of Sydney's city centre can also be seen in The Water Diviner.
+The Rocks, the famous tourist precinct and historic area of Sydney’s city center can also be seen in The Water Diviner.

-The Rocks is located on the southern shore of Sydney Harbour near Circular Quay and the iconic Harbour Bridge, which makes it a very popular landmark in Sydney.
+The Rocks are located on the southern shore of Sydney Harbour near Circular Quay and the iconic Harbour Bridge, which makes it a very popular landmark in Sydney.